ColoMAX/stm_macro_keyboard/README.md

 Glued some large nuts on the inside to weigth down and some hotglue on the bolts to make it less slippery.

+--building--

+The macro definitions can be given during the build-process via a cli.
+Or it can be done via the header file in source.
+For the latter the last line of the platformio.ini files needs to be commented out.

 --operation--

 settings can be found in `macros_example.hpp`and I recommend changing the timings to your liking.